Error Reference

 Description: Undefined variable

 Resolution: Assign value to variable before use (value => $var), or check spelling.
 Variables must be captured before reference.
-Do not access $ in no-args closures — use named parameters or pipe a value to an anonymous typed closure instead.
+Use bare pass only inside a pipe stage or block where $ is bound.

 Example: